MisterPhilip/omnibug/CONTRIBUTING.md

 ##### get columnMapping

 `get columnMapping()` returns an object used for mapping values to the columns on the Omnibug overview screen.
-Right now, there are 2 types of columns that can be mapped:
+There are two types of columns that can be mapped:

   1. `account`, which is the account / client ID that is used by the provider.
   1. `requestType`, which is the type of request that is sent to the provider.
 This is what shows in the badges in the